armoar334/linecomp/README.md

 # linecomp
 A WIP (see: early alpha / POC) readline "replacement" in/for ``bash 4.0+``

-# Why hasnt someone else done this?
-They have! and if we're being honest, the other version of this are far, far ahead.
-One of the big reasons is seniority and support.
-This is a pretty new project, and it hasnt even got feature parity with the default readline as on now.

 ~~##31/01/23~~
 ~~We now have support for `bash-completions`!~~
 ~~Unfortunately its a little slow, but that should be fixed in the coming weeks~~